johncottenwatson/SonoAudioFramework/README.md

 ### Current SAFNode Types
-OPERATORS:
+**Operators:**\
-SAFAdd - outputs the sum of the current samples of all inputs SAFMultiply - outputs the product of the current samples of all inputs
+SAFAdd - outputs the sum of the current samples of all inputs\
+SAFMultiply - outputs the product of the current samples of all inputs\

-OSCILLATORS:
+**Oscillators:**\
-SAFSine – outputs a simple sine wave, with sum of inputs as frequency SAFTriangle – outputs a triangle wave, with sum of inputs as frequency SAFSaw – outputs a sawtooth wave, with sum of inputs as frequency SAFSquare – outputs a square wave, with sum of inputs as frequency
+SAFSine – outputs a simple sine wave, with sum of inputs as frequency\

-OTHER:
+SAFTriangle – outputs a triangle wave, with sum of inputs as frequency\
+SAFSaw – outputs a sawtooth wave, with sum of inputs as frequency\
+SAFSquare – outputs a square wave, with sum of inputs as frequency\

+**Other:**\
-SAFVal – a simple node which takes no inputs and outputs a constant signal
+SAFVal – a simple node which takes no inputs and outputs a constant signal\

-COMING SOON:
-SAFLine
-SAFMap
+**Coming Soon**\
+SAFLine\
+SAFMap\
 SAFCycle